MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-setnoprogresstimeout.md

 ---
-title: Bitsadmin setnoprogresstimeout
+title: bitsadmin setnoprogresstimeout
-description: "Windows Commands topic for **Bitsadmin setnoprogresstimeout** - Sets the length of time, in seconds, that the service tries to transfer the file after a transient error occurs." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin setnoprogresstimeout** - Sets the length of time, in seconds, that the service tries to transfer the file after a transient error occurs." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na